nickyhajal/world-domination-summit/_content/submit-your-story.md

 ### Whoa - that was a lot of stories!

-Attendee story submissions for 2015 are now closed, but keep doing awesome stuff and get ready to share with the WDS community in 2015!
+Attendee story submissions for 2015 are now closed, but keep doing awesome stuff and get ready to share with the WDS community in person!